swissi2000/Centroid-ProbeApp/docs/ToolSetterMod2.md

-# Method 2: Using a single, Movable Tool Touch Off Plate
+# Method 2: Using a single, Movable Tool Touch Off

 ## Description